2014 Monaco Grand Prix: Post-race

 Tensions at Mercedes increased following qualifying in which Hamilton felt Rosberg had deliberately driven off the track in a bid to stop him taking pole position, which strained their relationship.
 Hamilton refused to accept Rosberg's apology for the incident and the two did not communicate with each other on the podium.
 Mercedes' non-executive chairman Niki Lauda, upset over the incident, said he disliked the lack of communication between the two drivers on the podium and that he would talk to them before Canada.
 Toto Wolff, the Mercedes team principal, said the incident between Rosberg and Hamilton would not be allowed to reoccur in the future and that the drivers would be given autonomy as long as they did nothing deceitfully.
 Hamilton said he had no answer and was surprised on how quickly the situation escalated.
 After Hamilton spoke with Rosberg, he posted a picture on Twitter with him and Rosberg in their youth to ease anxiety over their relationship, saying: "We've been friends a long time, and as friends we have our ups and downs.
 Today we spoke and we're cool, still friends, no problem."
 FIA race director Charlie Whiting suggested that qualifying be extended by one minute to give drivers affected by yellow flags another attempt at a timed lap to prevent similar incidents from happening again.

 The stewards reprimanded Räikkönen for his late race contact with Magnussen but took no action on the first lap incident between Button and Pérez.
 Magnussen argued that Räikkönen was to blame for the incident, saying that he drove defensively, while Räikkönen admitted following his contact with Chilton earlier in the race, he was willing to attempt aggressive manoeuvres.
 Pérez blamed Button for his retirement, saying that he did not expect Button to be there because of a lack of space for another car.
 Button did not comment on the crash.
 Red Bull team principal Christian Horner opined that Vettel would not allow his frustrations to get the better of him after his turbocharger problem, and said Ricciardo's challenge on Hamilton in the final laps was an indication that the team's approach was correct but noted a realistic overtake was not possible unless there was an error.

-The result saw Rosberg retake the Drivers' Championship lead with 122 points, four ahead of Hamilton.
-Alonso maintained third position on 61 points, while Ricciardo's third-place finish moved him seven points clear of Hülkenberg in fifth.
-Mercedes's one-two finish further increased their advantage at the top of the Constructors' Championship to 141 points ahead of second-placed Red Bull.
-Ferrari remained in third place with 78 points.
-Force India likewise kept fourth and McLaren passed Williams for fifth with thirteen races left in the season.
+The result saw Rosberg retake the Drivers' Championship lead with 122 championship points, four ahead of Hamilton.
+Alonso maintained third position on 61 championship points, while Ricciardo's third-place finish moved him seven championship points clear of Hülkenberg in fifth.
+Mercedes's one-two finish further increased their advantage at the top of the Constructors' Championship to 141 championship points ahead of second-placed Red Bull.
+Ferrari remained in third place with 78 championship points.
+Force India likewise kept fourth and McLaren passed Williams for fifth with 13 races left in the season.